 “Violence of this nature is always meant to frighten and instill fear in the community and those who want to sell these things.
 And if we let that fear take over then we let them win,” Council Member Thomas Wong told TIME.
 But as a “community,” he added, “we can still come together and [be] resilient.”

 Here are some ways you can support the Monterey Park community.

 Donate to a verified, event-specific GoFundMe fundraiser

 GoFundMe has a centralized hub with verified fundraisers for people affected by the Monterey Park shooting.
-There are currently three fundraisers in the hub, though more may be added by GoFundMe’s Trust & Safety team.
+By Monday night, there were three fundraisers in the hub, though more may be added by GoFundMe’s Trust & Safety team.

 The Los-Angeles based nonprofit Classroom of Compassion is raising funds to make 11 public altars to honor the lives of those lost.
 The organization says it will set up a “pop-up space on-site” where mourners will be able to leave flowers, notes, or paintings to add to the memorial.
 “We hope to provide art resources that promote healthy and safer expression of intense emotional experiences,” the fundraiser description said.

 A team of nonprofits and organizations including the Asian Americans Advancing Justice Southern California, Gold House, and others have set up a fundraiser with a $500,000 donation goal, to support “the many individuals who are now suffering from this senseless violence.”

 And another fundraiser was organized on behalf of Mary Ma, the daughter of Ming Wei Ma, who was the owner of Star Dance Studio and one of the victims of the shooting.
 The fundraiser, which has already surpassed its initial goal of $30,000, was established to help the family cover funeral costs.